-Onchocerciasis is a potentially blinding disease caused by an infection with onchocerca volvulus, transmitted by the bite of the blackfly.
-Epidemiological and entomological surveys conducted in 2015 and 2016 in the West Region of Cameroon showed evidence of an ongoing transmission of O. volvulus infection in the Massangam health district, despite 18 years of uninterrupted annual mass distribution of ivermectin.
+Onchocerciasis is a potentially blinding disease caused by an infection with the Onchocerca volvulus (OV) parasite, transmitted by the bite of the blackfly.
+Epidemiological and entomological surveys conducted in 2015 and 2016 in the West Region of Cameroon showed evidence of an ongoing transmission of OV infection in the Massangam health district, despite 18 years of uninterrupted annual mass distribution of ivermectin (IVM).

-Previous research by Sightsavers has investigated why this area is struggling to reach elimination targets and has identified a focus of high ongoing transmission that will require a new strategic approach if elimination is to be achieved.
+Previous research by Sightsavers investigated why this area is struggling to reach elimination targets and identified a focus of high ongoing transmission that requires a new strategic approach if elimination is to be achieved.

-The aim of this study is to investigate the impact of these alternative intervention strategies on progress towards elimination in this HD and provide lessons learned for potential scale-up of this approach to other problematic areas where elimination is proving difficult.
+The impact of this intervention to accelerate progress towards onchocerciasis elimination in this area was evaluated after two years, and lessons were learned for potential scale-up of this approach to other problematic areas where elimination is proving difficult.